KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 Notice that the effects of time is not significant.
 In this case, I do not need to compare this model with the null model, as I know from the non-significant p-value that adding time does not substantially improve the model's fit.
 However, let's pretend we have a significant p-value for time effects and proceed to building the model in the next step.

 ## 3. Random Intercept model
-Let's build a bit more complicated model to examine whether the average satisfaction score varies across Netflix users.
+Let's construct a more complex model to investigate whether the average satisfaction score among Netflix users varies.
 ### Level-1 Equation (Within-Subject Model):satisfaction<sub>ij</sub> = β<sub>0j</sub> + β<sub>1</sub>×time_numeric<sub>ij</sub>+e<sub>ij</sub>

 * satisfaction<sub>ij</sub> is the satisfaction score for the j measurement of the i subject